 Updates to this Notice

-This policy is not contractual and we may change or update this Notice in order to maintain our compliance with applicable law and regulation or following an update to our internal practices.
+We may change or update this Notice in order to maintain our compliance with applicable law and regulation or following an update to our internal practices.
 When we update our Notice, we will take appropriate measures to inform you, consistent with the significance of the changes we make.